Canis Major Constellation: History, Where It Is Located, and What It Represents

 Location of Canis Major

-In ancient Egypt, the star Sirius was known as Sothis and had an important connection to the Nile River and its seasonal flooding patterns.
-The appearance of Sirius in the pre-dawn sky signaled the onset of the Nile flooding, an essential event for the agricultural practices of the Egyptians.
+In ancient Egypt, the star Sirius was known as Sothis and had an important connection with the Nile River and its seasonal flooding patterns.
+The appearance of Sirius in the sky before dawn signaled the beginning of the Nile flooding, an event essential to Egyptian agricultural practices.
+Furthermore, the relationship between Sirius and the agricultural cycle was fundamental to the development of their calendar.

 To locate it, Sirius must first be identified, which It is the brightest star in the night sky, located southeast of the constellation Orion.
-Sirius can be found roughly along the downward extension of Orion's Belt.
+Sirius can be found roughly along the downward sweep of Orion's Belt.
+You can learn more about the Canicula and its relationship to changes in the sky.

 Mythology and history of Canis Major